Schidstorm/ulogd_udp_json_exporter/README.md

 # ulogd_udp_json_exporter

-A simple Prometheus exporter that listens for `ulogd2` JSON logs over UDP and exposes various network traffic metrics.
+A simple Prometheus exporter that uses `libnetfilter-log` to read network logs and exposes various network traffic metrics.

 > Designed for logging and monitoring network packet drops (e.g., via `nftables`), with rich, customizable metrics for observability.